Jean Nguyen

-Nguyen was the guest of President Reagan at the 1985 State of the Union Address where he recognized her as "embodying the values and opportunities of the United States" and calling her an "American hero."
+Nguyen was the guest of President Reagan at the 1985 State of the Union Address where he recognized her as "embodying the values and opportunities of the United States" and calling her an "American Hero."

+After leaving the military in December 1989 with the rank of Captain (United States), she joined the Science Applications International Corporation working there for 17 years leaving as a Principal Systems Engineer in 2007.
+She joined the Central Intelligence Agency (CIA) that same year working there for 11 years.